 Tribal law can present a number of unique challenges to Native American individuals, organizations, tribes, and governments.
-The varied cultures and histories of Native American tribes adds another layer of complexity to this branch of law.
+The varied cultures and histories of Native American tribes add another layer of complexity to this branch of law.
 It is therefore important to select an attorney familiar with these laws if you’re in need of legal support.
 These attorneys not only understand tribal law, they are often permitted to argue cases in tribal courts, which differ in their regulations and procedures from non-tribal courts.

-Areas of Tribal Law
+Areas Of Tribal Law

 Tribal law covers a variety of areas, some of which are unique to Native American issues.
 Others govern common problems, such as insurance and accidents, in unique ways.
 Securing the services of an attorney familiar with these nuances helps ensure that the rights of everyone involved are upheld as the case is negotiated or argued.
 A tribal law attorney will likely be able to support you in the following areas of tribal law and litigation.

-The sovereignty and jurisdiction of Native American tribes has often been contested, sparking legal cases against encroachment and other unlawful claims to tribal land and rights.
+The sovereignty and jurisdiction of Native American tribes have often been contested, sparking legal cases against encroachment and other unlawful claims to tribal land and rights.
 An experienced tribal law attorney will be able to handle litigation, tax issues, intergovernmental agreements, and other jurisdictional concerns to ensure that tribal rights are protected.

 As the opportunity to do business on tribal lands has increased, so too have the issues surrounding the land’s use and the need for tribal representation.
 Tribal law attorneys can help resolve cases involving the determination of boundaries and ownership of land on reservations and other Native American-owned property.
 For businesses hoping to open a location on tribal lands, an experienced attorney can alert you of various considerations and laws early in the process, allowing you to open your business respectfully and without unnecessary legal issues.